 - I appreciate its boosting protection effect when combined with a sunscreen product,

 - the super-liquid texture is easily absorbed, even with my combination skin,

 - its very affordable price, especially compared to its competitors in the market!

 - if you don't live in the United States, it's very difficult to get your hands on it.
 The brand doesn't deliver (yet?) worldwide.

 - it's often the victim of its own success and as a result, it's regularly out of stock,

-- this goes for all the vitamin C L-ascorbic acid serums, but you can't keep the product very long (6 months maximum after opening) because this ingredient isn't very stable, even if C E Ferulic is one of the more stable vitamin C serums in the market,
+- this goes for all the vitamin C L-ascorbic acid serums, but you can't keep the product very long (6 months maximum after opening) because this ingredient isn't very stable, even though I found that the formula of this one didn't oxidize quickly at all,

 - you have to apply a high SPF during the day when you use this product (personally, it's something I do regardless but some may see it as a con).